In this article, we will take a deep insight into the working of these two platforms in our comprehensive Teachable vs LearnDash article.

 My Personal Building Experience

 With LearnDash it was important to set up a WordPress website before I could start using it.
-The integration with WordPress and their dashboard analytics was a little tough to catch hold of in the beginning but with the drag and drop functionality it was pretty easy to set up a course with multiple texts, videos,
+The integration with WordPress and its dashboard analytics was a little tough to catch hold of in the beginning but with the drag-and-drop functionality, it was pretty easy to set up a course with multiple texts, videos,

 and tests.
 Payment integrations were easy although the plug-in did slow my website slightly.